-So in order to reuse the board for different ICs, another way would be to just use a generic layout and have the pinouts be broken out into a convenient DIP format so that we can plug it into a breadboard!
+So in order to reuse the board for different microcontrollers, another way would be to just use a generic layout and have the pin be broken out into a convenient DIP format so that we can plug it into a breadboard!
 Problem solved right?
 Not quite.

 I have breadboarded circuits for microcontrollers that worked quite well even for UART and USB.
-However, this method creates a rat's nest of wires, which makes transporting this board a delicate affair.
-Removing the chip from the board is also a an issue, because now the wires that are left behind are just a random jumble, and more often than not, are tossed to languish in a cabinet somewhere.
+However, this method creates a rat's nest of wires, which makes transporting boards a delicate affair.
+Removing the microcontroller from the board is also an issue, because now the wires that are left behind are just a random jumble, and more often than not, are tossed to languish in a cabinet somewhere.

-Therefore my solution to providing power and clock is to integrate it onto a breakout board as you might have guessed!
+My solution to the problem of providing power and clock is to integrate it onto a breakout board!

-I call it the Essentials Board, because it provides filtered power through the caps on its power output and a choice of two clocks, a 32.678kHz clock for RTC, and a faster 8Mhz clock for the core.
+It provides filtered power on the output pins and a choice of two clocks: a 32.678kHz clock for RTC, and a faster 8Mhz clock for the core.

 I initially only included these two items and had the power supplied externally, but this means that I would need to find a power source, so instead, I opted to supply power directly from the Essentials board from USB, since that is the easiest way to obtain a relatively stable voltage supply.
 I decided to use a CP2102N IC as the voltage regulator, and it additionally provides UART-USB communications, which could help in debugging.